cariochi/spring-data-web-spec/README.md

   (e.g., `(id OR name) AND (status OR labels)` with only `id` present simplifies to `id`).
 * `strict = true`: an exception is thrown if the expression references an alias with no corresponding specification.

-# Built-in operators
+# Operators

-By default the library provides a set of operator beans:
+By default the library provides a set of built-in operator beans:

 * equality/inequality: `Equal`, `NotEqual`
 * membership: `In`, `NotIn`